Mod-DevCafeTeam/MDC-Modding-Wiki/pages/1_13/Key_Mouse_Input.md

         }
     }
 ```
+This method checks if the **left** mouse button was **pressed**.

-That's it for mouse input.
+That's it for mouse input!
 Let's continue to key input, which is very similar.

 ### Key Input